► Where is Communications Arts?

 ► Where can I get an application?

-During the application period, from January through March (with applications typically due in February), applications will be available at all Northside middle schools, online at the Communications Arts website, and in the CAHS main office.
+During the application period, from November to January (with applications due in January), applications will be available at all Northside middle schools, online at the Communications Arts website, and in the CAHS main office.

 ► Will my parents have to drive me to ComArts?